gowrath/johnbdev/README.md

 https://johnbdev.web.app

 This site uses several Gatsby plugins using lazy-loading images.
 This speeds up loading the page by loading necessary components first.
+It uses server-side rendering and is optimized for SEO.

 The images on my blog are personally taken by me in <b>Emeryville and Seoul.</b>